Fostering Innovation, Sparking Entrepreneurship

-Meanwhile, we offer two flavors of the CEL Metrics Clinic—finance and marketing.
+Meanwhile, we offer two options of the CEL Metrics Clinic: finance and marketing.
 These courses connect you with a St. Louis startup looking for data-driven consulting on a business challenge in one of those two disciplines.
 These six- to eight-week consulting projects are student led and faculty supervised.

-It provides access and opportunity to WashU students.
+And it provides access and opportunity to WashU students.
 Olin’s classroom extends beyond campus to St. Louis’s thriving innovation district, which includes Cortex Innovation Community, a vibrant, 200-acre hub of business, innovation and technology, and downtown’s T-REX, a nonprofit technology startup incubator.
-Student teams consult for startups, working one-on-one with founders for an up-close learning experience.
+Student teams consult for startups, working one on one with founders for an up-close learning experience.